Master in Risk Management

 The Master Risk Management (MRM) is an international, full time, Master course organized by the Dipartimento di Economia e Management, University of Pisa, in collaboration with some prominent Italian and international financial institutions, banks and pension funds.
-After the first three successful editions (job placement around 80% in the first two editions), the call for the 2016-2017 edition is now open.
+After the first three successful editions (job placement around 80% in the first three editions), the call for the 2020-2021 edition will open next Spring.

 The course is entirely taught in English and is meant to provide students with cutting edge theoretical and practical skills to manage the main sources of risk characterizing financial markets, insurance institutions, pension funds or business.